Policy Agenda

 • 2022: CMS finalized a 3.75 percent cut to providers in 2022 and a troubling 15 percent cut for services provided by physical and occupational therapy assistants.

-After suffering through years of reimbursement cuts, the COVID pandemic, and historically high inflation, physical therapy providers are struggling to maintain operations, hire qualified staff, and ensure access to care for Medicare patients.
+After suffering through years of reimbursement cuts, rising costs, and historically high inflation, physical therapy providers are struggling to maintain operations, hire qualified staff, and ensure access to care for Medicare patients.
+While Congress has partially mitigated past cuts, Medicare providers like physical and occupational therapists have been forced to incur cuts for the previous five years.
 This latest round of cuts threatens to further destabilize this vital pillar of America’s healthcare system.

 Physical therapy can reduce healthcare costs, prevent deadly and debilitating falls, and reduce the use of powerful opioids.
 APTQI believes the Medicare reimbursement system should reflect these important benefits and appropriately reimburse physical therapists for providing care.